danielwertheim/mycouch.aspnet.identity/README.md

 **Please note!** Some users with old versions of NuGet has reported that some dependencies might not be resolved.
 The solution is to update NuGet.

 ## Get up and running with the source ##
 Please note. **No NuGet packages are checked in**.
-If you are using the latest version of NuGet (v2.7.1+) you should be able to just build and the packages will be restored.
-If this does not work, you could install the missing NuGet packages using the provided PowerShell script:
+If you are using the latest version of NuGet (v2.7.1+) **you should be able to just build and the packages will be restored**.
+If this does not work, you could install the missing NuGet packages using a simple PowerShell script [as covered here](http://danielwertheim.se/2013/08/12/nuget-restore-powershell-vs-rake)

-    ps:> .\setup-devenv.ps1

-or

-    cmd:> powershell -executionpolicy unrestricted .\setup-devenv.ps1

-For the script to work, you need to have [the NuGet command line](http://nuget.codeplex.com/releases) `(NuGet.exe) registrered in the environment path`, or you need to tweak the script so it knows where it will find your NuGet.exe.

 ## Issues, questions, etc ##
 So you have issues or questions...
 Great!
 That means someone is using it.
 Use the issues function here at the project page or contact me via mail: firstname@lastname.se; or Twitter: [@danielwertheim](https://twitter.com/danielwertheim)